Minnie Pit Disaster: Background

 Minnie Pit, which is named after Minnie Craig, the daughter of one of the owners, W. Y. Craig, was opened in 1881 in the small village of Halmer End, Newcastle-under-Lyme.
-At 359 yd deep, it had been one of the most profitable pits in the North Staffordshire coalfields because it mined five thick seams of good quality coal.
+At 359 yd deep, it had been one of the most profitable pits in the North Staffordshire Coalfield because it mined five thick seams of good quality coal.
 It was the downcast shaft for the Podmore Hall Colliery, part of a wider industrial business that mined coal at the Burley Pit – the principal winding pit – on the Podmore Hall site, near Apedale.
 The business also included an ironworks, forge and coking ovens at Apedale.
 In 1890, the entire combine was formed into the Midland Coal, Coke and Iron Company Ltd. and apart from mining and iron making, the combine company had its own mineral railway, the Apedale and Podmore Hall Railway.

 Despite its profitability, Minnie was a dangerous pit because it had firedamp.
 Two other explosions had already happened before the 1918 disaster.
 A blast killed all the pit ponies but no miners on 6 February 1898.
 Nine miners – including the colliery engineer, John White – were killed by an explosion on 17 January 1915.
 As both explosions had happened on Sundays, it had resulted in a relatively low loss of life.
 The prevalence of firedamp affected all the Podmore Hall Combine collieries.
 It caused a number of explosions at the Burley Pit: 23 killed on 23 March 1878; nine killed in June 1878; and ten killed on 2 April 1891.

 Coal was crucial to the country's efforts during World War I, with miners working to meet demand to fuel ships, power stations, and coke ovens, for home use and for the munitions industry.
 Many of those who ended up employed in the pits were either too young or too old to enlist in the military.